wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-execd.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

-.. _ossec-execd:
+.. _wazuh-execd:

-ossec-execd
+wazuh-execd
 ===========

+.. versionadded:: 4.2

-The ossec-execd program runs active responses by initiating the configured scripts.
+The wazuh-execd program runs active responses by initiating the configured scripts.
 It also handles the socket needed to perform remote upgrades in the agents.

 +-----------------+-------------------------------------------------------------------------------------------------+
 | **-c <config>** | Run using <config> as the configuration file.                                                   |